chainstack/docs/docs/platform/view-node-logs.md

 # View node logs

-You can view the logs for your [dedicated nodes](/glossary/dedicated-node) on the Business and Enterprise <a href="https://chainstack.com/pricing/" target="_blank">subscription plans</a>.
+You can view the logs for your [dedicated nodes](/glossary/dedicated-node) on the Growth, Business, and Enterprise <a href="https://chainstack.com/pricing/" target="_blank">subscription plans</a>.

 To view the node logs: